Contact Us

 3. The Board will establish, regularly review and control committee responsibilities in written committee charters.

-1. We will carefully state committee expectations and authority to make sure they do not conflict with authority delegated to the GM.
+a.
+We will carefully state committee expectations and authority to make sure they do not conflict with authority delegated to the GM.

 Policy Title: C8 – Governance Investment